A lovely image of a Roseate Spoonbill, a widespread bird in Central America, taken by Dave Irving.

 The first and arguably most important destination to consider is a Local Patch, somewhere a short walk from home where it is possible to see a wide range of birds and other wildlife any day of the year.

-One of the best places in the world to swim with dolphins, as well as sharks and Sting Rays.
+Up to six endemic birds including a very rare nuthatch and one of the best places in the world to swim with dolphins, sharks and Sting Rays.

 Baja California - Mexico